alonsoCan01/banking-service-lab/README.md

 A spring-boot demo that is following the instructions of the lab papers.
 Incorporating vasic dependecys such as Lombok and JPA.

-If you are using the included docker compose to create your database for testing, please create the "customer" databse in Postgres before running the api.
+If you are using the included docker compose to create your database for testing, please create the "customer" database in Postgres before running the api.